intel/scikit-learn-intelex/doc/sources/gpu.rst

 ##############################################################

 daal4py is installed with Intel(R) Extension for Scikit-learn* and provides support of oneAPI concepts, such as context and queues, which means that algorithms can be executed on different devices, GPUs in particular.
-This is implemented via 'with sycl_context("xpu")' blocks that redirect execution to a device of the selected type: GPU, CPU, or host.
+This is implemented via ``with sycl_context("xpu")`` blocks that redirect execution to a device of the selected type: GPU, CPU, or host.
 Same approach is implemented for Intel(R) Extension for Scikit-learn*, so scikit-learn programs can be executed on GPU devices as well.